Check if your landlord has to protect your deposit

 - your deposit was protected late

 Your landlord also has to give you 'prescribed information' - this includes details about the property and your deposit.
-They won't be able to evict you with a section 21 notice if they haven't given you this information.
+They can't evict you with a section 21 notice if they haven't given you this information or they didn't sign it to say it was accurate.

 If your landlord gives you the prescribed information late or pays your deposit back to you, they will be able to evict you with a section 21 notice.